openshift/enhancements/enhancements/api-review/custom-tags-aws.md

    Event action = No event

-3) User sets user-defined tag created using external tools to empty string for deleting for AWS resource.

-   For example,

-   User add tag using external tools (or directly) on AWS resource = `key_infra1 = value1`

-   New tag request = None

-   Action = No update done for tags for the AWS resource by the owning operator.

-   Final tag set to AWS resource = `key_infra1 = value1`

-   Event action = No event

-   New tag request = `.spec.platformSpec.aws.resourceTags` has `key_infra1 =`

-   Action = No change in tags for the AWS resource.

-   Final tag set to AWS resource = deleted

-   Event action = An event is generated to notify user about the request status (success/failure) to delete tags for the AWS resource.

-   There is no validation check involved for creator tool of user-defined tag.
-Any user-defined tag listed by user in `.spec.platformSpec.aws.resourceTags` is considered for create/update/delete accordingly.

-4) Any user-defined tag set using `.spec.platformSpec.aws.resourceTags` in `Infrastructure.config.openshift.io/v1` type will affect all managed AWS resources.
+3) Any user-defined tag set using `.spec.platformSpec.aws.resourceTags` in `Infrastructure.config.openshift.io/v1` type will affect all managed AWS resources.

-5) User-defined tags are not synced from `.spec.platformSpec.aws.resourceTags` to `.status.platformStatus.aws.resourceTags` for the following reasons.
+4) User-defined tags are not synced from `.spec.platformSpec.aws.resourceTags` to `.status.platformStatus.aws.resourceTags` for the following reasons.

-- User-defined tags in `.spec.platformSpec.aws.resourceTags` can be "removed without delete", "delete", "update".
+- User-defined tags in `.spec.platformSpec.aws.resourceTags` can be "removed without delete" or "update".
   `.spec.platformSpec.aws.resourceTags` to `.status.platformStatus.aws.resourceTags` sync is not required, as there will be no versioning of the user-defined tags required to override the user-defined tags in Infrastructure CR.
   Instead, the user-defined tags (if supported in resource operator spec field, e.g: machine) can override the user-defined tags in Infrastructure CR.